servivent10/Servivent_tenant/docs/sql_scripts/48_FEATURE_CUSTOMER_PORTAL_EMAIL_PASSWORD.md

             'Un cliente nuevo <b>' || NEW.nombre || '</b> (' || NEW.telefono || ') se registró desde el catálogo web.',
             'NUEVO_CLIENTE',
-            NEW.id, -- The ID of the new client record NULL -- Global notification for the owner/admins );
+            NEW.id, -- The ID of the new client record NULL, -- Global notification for the owner/admins now()
+        );
     END IF;
     RETURN NEW;